 In this paper, I attempt to articulate the twofold character of regulating political ambition in an “uncorrupt” republic.
-By focusing on Livy and Plutarch’s presentation of Manlius Capitolinus and Furius Camillus, and, in turn, Machiavelli’s reinterpretation of these actors, I hope to show how regulating political ambition is done both by institutions and cultural practices as well as those individuals who desire distinction.
-It is by conceiving this that we are able to see how ambition may intended to be regulated in Machiavelli’s new order.Read more "Political Ambition in an “Uncorrupt” Republic: The Misjudgment of Manlius and Camillus’s Concord"
+By focusing on Livy and Plutarch’s presentation of Manlius Capitolinus and Furius Camillus, two exemplars of aristocratic ambition in the early Roman republic, and, in turn, Machiavelli’s reinterpretation of these actors, I hope to show how regulating political ambition is done both by institutions and cultural practices as well as those individuals who desire distinction.
+By seeing this, I argue, we may then be able to begin to understand how ambition is to be regulated in Machiavelli’s new order.Read more "Political Ambition in an “Uncorrupt” Republic: The Misjudgment of Manlius and Camillus’s Concord"

 As we find our lives increasingly intermixed with technologies that are advancing, in large part, beyond our control, many moderns are pursuing ‘the question concerning technology’.
 In doing so, they are often led to Martin Heidegger, arguably the best philosopher of the 20th century.
 However, when approaching Heidegger, I argue that one must understand the deep apocalypticism that underlies his thought, and especially his reflections on technology.
 Only by doing so, I suggest, can we grasp the full implications of eerie insights.Read more "Heidegger and the Apocalyptic “Essence” of Technology"